 Computers and related equipment are depreciated on a straight-line basis over estimated useful lives of three years or less.
 The Company is in the process of transitioning from Hewlett Packard Alpha mainframe machines to Hewlett Packard Integrity mainframe machines.
 As such, the estimated useful life of Alpha mainframe machines has been changed based upon their projected replacement dates.
 Alpha mainframes purchased after February 1, 2007 are depreciated on a straight-line basis over estimated useful lives of twelve months.
 Alpha mainframes purchased between September 1, 2006 and January 31, 2007 are depreciated on a straight-line basis over estimated useful lives of eighteen months.
 Alpha mainframes purchased between April and August 2006 are depreciated on a straight-line basis over estimated useful lives of two years.
-Alpha mainframes purchased before April 2006 are depreciated on a straight-line basis over an estimated useful lives of two years.
-Alpha mainframes purchased before April 2006 are depreciated on a straight-line basis over an estimated useful lives of two years.
-Alpha mainframes purchased before April 2006 are depreciated on a straight-line basis over an estimated useful lives of two years.
-Alpha mainframes purchased before April 2006 are depreciated on a straight-line basis over an estimated useful lives between five and seven years.
+Alpha mainframes purchased before April 2006 are depreciated on a straight-line basis over an estimated useful life of three years.
+Subsequent to the transition to the Hewlett Packard Integrity machines, the Company anticipates all future computer equipment purchases, including mainframe machines, will be depreciated over estimated useful lives of three years.
+Depreciation of furniture and fixtures is recognized using the double declining balance method over estimated useful lives between five and seven years.
 Leasehold improvements are amortized on a straight-line basis over the terms of the related leases or estimated useful lives of the improvements, whichever period is shorter.